PowerShell/DscResources/Naming.md

 The PowerShell team is a stakeholder in the community.
-Anyone contributing to or even consuming these projects can participate in improving the DSC Resources available by providing feedback, filing Issues, authoring new tests, or even assisting with documentation.
+Anyone contributing to or even consuming these projects can participate in improving the DSC Resources available by providing feedback, filing Issues, authoring new tests, or assisting with documentation.

 ## Module Naming